 - Plastics less than 50 micron (1.97 mil) are no longer allowed to be shipped into the country.
-This includes common plastic items such as stretch wrap, plastic bags, bubble wrap, air pillows, etc. - GEHC should obtain valid certificates or statements from the respective plastic packaging suppliers to ensure compliance with the above requirements.
-A copy should be retained to ensure compliance with the requirements and shall be shared as needed.
-Suppliers should provide certificates of conformance upon request from GEHC. - This applies to all items (products / parts / accessories / components) shipped to India.
+This includes common plastic items such as stretch wrap, plastic bags, bubble wrap, air pillows, etc. - GEHC shall obtain valid certificates or statements from the respective plastic packaging suppliers to ensure compliance with the above requirements.
+A copy shall be retained to ensure compliance with the requirements and shall be shared as needed. - This applies to all items (products / parts / accessories / components) shipped to India.